Tarzan (1999 film): Voice cast

+Additional voices were provided by Jim Cummings, Hillary Brooks, Sherry Lynn, Chris Sanders, Tina Halvorson, and Jonnie Hall.

 Production

 Development

 Disney's Tarzan was the first Tarzan film to be animated.
 Thomas Schumacher, then-president of Walt Disney Feature Animation, expressed surprise there had not been any previous attempts to animate a Tarzan film, saying, "Here is a book that cries out to be animated.
 Yet we're the first filmmakers to have ever taken Tarzan from page to screen and presented the character as Burroughs intended."
 He noted that in animated form, Tarzan can connect to the animals on a deeper level than he can in live-action versions.

 In 1994, when A Goofy Movie (1995) was nearly finished, Kevin Lima was approached to direct Tarzan by then-studio chairman Jeffrey Katzenberg.
 He had desired to have the film animated through the Disney Television Animation division with a new animation studio established in Canada.
 Lima was reluctant to the idea because of the animation complexities being done by inexperienced animators.
 Following Katzenberg's resignation from the Walt Disney Company, Lima was again contacted about the project by Michael Eisner, who decided to have the film produced through the Feature Animation division, by which Lima signed on.

 Following this, Lima decided to read Tarzan of the Apes where he began to visualize the theme of two hands being held up against each other.
 That image became an important symbol of the relationships between characters in the film, and a metaphor of Tarzan's search for identity.
 "I was looking for something that would underscore Tarzan's sense of being alike, yet different from his ape family", Lima said, "The image of touching hands was first conceived as an idea for how Tarzan realizes he and Jane are physically the same."

 Following his two-month study of the book, Lima approached his friend, Chris Buck, who had just wrapped up work as a supervising animator on Pocahontas (1995), to ask if he would be interested in serving as co-director.
 Buck was initially skeptical but accepted after hearing Lima's ideas for the film.
 By April 1995, the Los Angeles Times reported that the film was in its preliminary stages with Lima and Buck directing after Disney had obtained the story rights from the estate of Edgar Rice Burroughs.